Archiv für die Kategroie ‘ Reviews ’

 In the endeavor to explain the simple truths of the doctrine of unity, Dr. al-Faruqi touches upon a broad spectrum of subjects, drawing into his discussions various elements from history, comparative religion, anthropology, philosophy, ethics, epistemology, archeology and other disciplines.
 As such, his concept of tawhid is rich in the depth of its erudition, abundant in its perception.

-Indeed, it is perhaps this work more than any other that reflects the profound and original thought of Dr. al-Faruqi.
+Indeed, Al Tawid: Its Implications For Thought and Life is perhaps this work more than any other that reflects the profound and original thought of Dr. al-Faruqi.

 Ataullah Siddiqui (ed.), “Islam and Other Faiths” by Isma’il Raji Al-Faruqi.